 One of the fears that many adoptive parents have going into the adoption process is the risk of a failed adoption.
-There is always a chance that you may find what you believe to be the perfect match, even begin to bond with the birthmother, make plans, get excited – and she changes her mind.
+There is always a chance that you may find what you believe to be the perfect connection, even begin to bond with the birthmother, make plans, get excited – and she changes her mind.

 It is important to know that this does not have to be the end of your adoption story, but there will be a coping period if this does happen.
 There are ways to get you through this.